You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 You can head straight to any of the JAL desks in the airports to send your bags off to your hotel (or home).
 They will help you fill out the paperwork and even find your hotel’s address if you don’t have it handy.

-Shipping counters are located at:
+Normal (next-day) shipping counters are located at:

-• Haneda Terminal 3 (Arrivals, 2F / Departures 3F)
+• Haneda Terminal 3 (Arrivals 2F / Departures 3F)

 To send bags to the airport, you can book online or over the phone.
 A pick-up date will be suggested — it’s generally a couple of days before your flight (depending on your departure time).
 On your agreed-upon date, a driver will arrive to pick up your bags and hand you the receipt you’ll need for collection.